Destination West!

 Picture

-Sego Canyon Rock Art ~ Utah
+00:05 Sego Canyon Rock Art

 Sego Canyon definitely is a side road destination, but it is easy to find.
 By following the main road through Thompson Springs toward the Book Cliffs, a visitor will be on the correct pathway.
 The pavement ends at the edge of town and the dirt road to the rock art site is usually smooth enough for an average passenger car.
 A high ground clearance vehicle is recommended for going further up Sego Canyon to the old ghost town, because the dirt road does get rougher.
 There are facilities at the rock art site and the parking is ample, so all that is needed is packing some water to make this day trip happen.

 The Sego Canyon petroglyph panel is a large one, so be prepared to be totally amazed!
 The ancient carvings depict a few well known wild game symbols along with strange looking characters that leave plenty of room for interpretation.
-On the other side of the dirt road is where the ancient red paint pictographs can be viewed, which are truly a captivating sight to see.
-What these ominous tall red characters truly represent has been lost in the ages and only the imagination will provide clues.
-Three well known native civilizations occupied this area periodically over the course of 2,000 years, so there is a very long mysterious timeline to ponder over when gazing upon these rock art panels.
+On the other side of the dirt road is where more ancient red paint pictographs can be viewed, which are truly a captivating sight to see.
+What these ominous tall red characters truly represent has been lost through the ages and only imagination will provide clues.
+Three well known native civilizations occupied this area periodically over the course of 2,000 years, so there is a very long timeline to ponder over when gazing upon these rock art panels.

 0 Comments